 Reasons for pivots in benefit planning

-Faced with the economic downturn, some clients may be forced to make changes to their primary medical plans—maybe even drastic ones.
-This can be seen as an option for controlling costs, but it can introduce new problems.
-Changes in the primary plan can come as a shock for employees, quickly driving up out-of-pocket healthcare spend and contributing to dissatisfaction.
-After all, healthcare is valued most highly when it comes to employee benefits.
-In addition, years of cost-shifting has resulted in already-high out-of-pocket expense burdens, and key employees who may have options elsewhere may be more receptive to offers as their benefit packages thin.
+Faced with the economic downturn, some clients may be forced to make changes to their primary healthcare plans—maybe even drastic ones.
+Changes to primary healthcare plans can come as a shock for employees, potentially driving up out-of-pocket healthcare spend and contributing to dissatisfaction.
+After all, when it comes to employee benefits, healthcare tops the list.
+In addition, cost-shifting over the years has led to increased out-of-pocket healthcare expenses and key employees may be more receptive to offers from the competition as their benefits packages thin.

 There are other considerations when it comes to business flexibility and benefit planning.
-Cost control is certain to be a high priority, but so will be the adverse effects of the crisis on employee well-being.
-Employee burnout was already an issue before the pandemic; in fact, a recent Gallup survey found that more than two-thirds of employees report feeling on-the-job burnout regularly or frequently.
+Cost control is certain to be a high priority, but so will be employee well-being.
+Increased employee stress was already an issue before the pandemic; in fact, a recent Gallup survey found that more than two-thirds of employees report feeling on-the-job burnout regularly or frequently.
 The self-isolation and uncertainty of this period, though, will likely have far-reaching effects for employees and employers.
-These effects may include increased rates of absenteeism and presenteeism, diminished productivity and the impact on bottom lines.
+These effects may include increased rates of absenteeism and presenteeism, diminished engagement and the impact on bottom lines.

-The last weeks of the shutdown and the first weeks of the reopening present an ideal time to add new tools to your toolbox, so you can meet employers where they are now.
-Employer-paid supplemental insurance plans can give you new ways to strategize with clients, adjust benefit planning and create more business flexibility.
+The last weeks of the shutdown and the first weeks of the reopening present an ideal time to add new solutions to your toolbox, so you can meet employers where they are now.
+Employer-sponsored supplemental health insurance plans can give you new ways to strategize with clients, adjust benefit planning and create more business flexibility.

-These plans are paid for by the employer, and they are designed to cover medical expenses that a primary medical plan does not.
+Armadacare’s supplemental health insurance products are paid for by the employer and are designed to extend coverage beyond that of what is typically offered under primary healthcare plans.
 Depending on the type of plan and the employer’s needs, the coverage can be for broad or specific expenses.
-There are two main types of plans: expense reimbursed insurance plans, which offer reimbursement; and fixed indemnity plans, which pay benefits on a fixed schedule.
+There are two main types of plans: expense reimbursed insurance plans, which offer reimbursement and fixed indemnity plans, which pay benefits on a fixed schedule.
 These plans cover everyday and unexpected healthcare expenses and require no triggering condition or event.

 Because ArmadaCare’s products are excepted benefits not subject to ACA non-discrimination rules, employers can choose which employees to enroll.
 This means the plans can be an ideal way to enhance or shore up coverage for select employees or roles.